memo33/sc4pac-tools/api.md

 ## plugins.search

-Filter the list of added or installed packages by search text or category.
+Filter the list of installed packages by search text or category.
+Packages explicitly added but not yet installed are not included.
+If search text is empty, all installed packages are returned.

 Synopsis: `GET /plugins.search?profile=id&q=<text>&threshold=<percentage>&category=<cat>`